isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 **Online Briefing for all Sec 1 students and parents**

-There will be an online briefing for all Sec 1 students and their parents at **8:30 am on Thursday, 21 December** **2023**.
+There will be an online briefing for all Sec 1 students and their parents at **8:30 am on Thursday, 21 December 2023**.

 **Sec 1 Meet The Parent and CCA Fair**

-There will be a Sec 1 Meet The Parents and CCA Fair on **Friday, 6 January 2023 from 2 pm.**
+There will be a Sec 1 Meet The Parents and CCA Fair on **Friday, 6 January 2024 from 2 pm.**
-* Sec 1 Meet The Parents at ACS(BR) Concert Hall from 2pm to 3.30pm
+* Sec 1 Meet The Parents at ACS(BR) Concert Hall from 2 pm to 3.30 pm
-* CCA Fair at various venues on-site ACS(BR) from 3.30pm - 5.00pm
+* CCA Fair at various venues on-site ACS(BR) from 3.30 pm - 5 pm

 #### **Start of School in 2024 - Important Information for Students and Parents** ####
 --------------------------------------------------------------------------------------------------------------------------------------